Denisganga/chatbot/README.md

-# Admission Document Upload and Confirmation System
+# AI-Driven ChatBot and Optical Character Recognition System for enrollment in Learning Institutions

 This is a Django-based system that allows users to upload admission documents, extract data using OCR, and confirm the extracted information before saving it.
+It also has an interactive Natutal Language Processing chatbot based on fine-tuned Generative Pre-trained Transformer (GPT) for users to engage and learn more about the Competency-Based Curriculum (CBC)

-## Prerequisites
+## System Prerequisites

 - Python (version 3.7+)
 - Django (version 3.2+)